paulvictor/purescript-talk/purescript.md

   * Not a superset of JS

 ### Elm
-  * Less polymorphic
+  * More polymorphic
-  * No support for type classes
+  * Support for type classes
   * No runtime

 ### Clojurescript